 Spiritual Christians are generous.
-They tend to give you something rather than to recommend it too you.
+They tend to give you something rather than to recommend it to you.
 They give your needs a higher priority than their own, often to your surprise and their own disadvantage.
 They’d rather shiver than see you go without a coat.
 They look out for you, trusting God to look out for them.
-They know that as God’s adopted sons, they are the agent of God’s providence in your life.
+Christian men and Christian women know that they are God’s adopted sons, which confers responsibility, not privilege.
+They are the agents of God’s providence in your life.
 They always have time for you, no matter how busy they are, because for them, people come before things, and other people come before themselves.
-They are generous with their money, too, but since church donations are confidential, and because they do not brag about their generosity, you can guess.
+They are generous with their money, too, but since church donations are confidential, and because they do not brag about their generosity, you can only guess.
 In fact, you would never find out that they are generous until someone tells you about it or you find yourself benefiting from it.

 Spiritual Christians are faithful to others.
 They never let you down out of spite, even if you have done bad things to them or said bad things about them.
 They give people material help in their time of need.